peteritu/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion, "This script deletes the directory my_first_directory from /tmp."
 10-back, "This script changes the workingdirectory to the previous one."
 11-lists, "This script lists all files in the current directory, the parent of the working directory, and the /boot directory (in this order) in long format."
+12-file_type, "This script prints the type of the file named iamafile in the /tmp directory."